SUEPPhysics/SUEPLimits/README.md

 - expects an input/output tag/directory defined via `-i`.
 - supports running via any of the following options: iteratively, multithread, slurm, condor.
 - supports running different combine options via `--combineMethod`: `AsymptoticLimits`, `HybridNew`.
-- supports further options to be passed to the `combine` command via `--combineOptions`, e.g. `--combineOptions " --fork 100 --expectedFromGrid 0.5".
+- supports further options to be passed to the `combine` command via `--combineOptions`, e.g. `--combineOptions " --fork 100 --expectedFromGrid 0.5"`.
 - knows not to re-run cards that already eixst under the same tag, but can be forced to via the `-f` parameter.
-- can run on a subset of samples via the `--include` option, e.g. `--include generic-mPhi300` will only run samples that contain 'generic' and 'mPhi300' in the name.
+- can run on a subset of samples via the `--includeAny` and `--includeAll` option, e.g. `--includeAll generic-mPhi300` will only run samples that contain 'generic' and 'mPhi300' in the name, `--includeAny generic-mPhi300` will run samples that include 'generic' or 'mPhi300' in the name.
+- can run all quantiles when running toys with `--quantiles`.
 - can run on a subset of samples defined in a .txt file via the `--file` option.
 - can be ran 'dry' such that it will not actually run/submit anything with the `--dry` option.